 Proper nutrition can do wonders for your body and your mind, providing you with energy so that you can function and thrive.
 To ensure that your body is working optimally, you should eat regularly throughout the day, viewing food as fuel that will power your body and allow you to perform at your best.
 For this reason, it is important to eat a balanced diet which combines carbohydrates, proteins, and fats.
 These vital nutrients are also incredibly important for your health, helping to reduce the risk of diseases and infections.
-At the core of a balanced diet are foods that are low in unnecessary fats and sugars and high in vitamins, minerals, and other nutrients including fruits, vegetables, grains, oils and healthy sources of protein.
+At the core of a balanced diet are foods that are low in unnecessary fats and sugars and high in vitamins, minerals, and other nutrients.
+Good examples include fruits, vegetables, grains, oils and healthy sources of protein.

 2. Fill half of your plate with fruit and veg

-According to a recent study, there’s a correlation between eating fruits and vegetables and feeling positive, and this is just one of the reasons why I’d recommend that at each meal time, half of your plate should be dedicated to fruits and vegetables.
-The benefits of fruit and vegetables are endless, but the more colourful the ingredient, the more of a nutritional punch it packs.
+According to a recent study, there is a correlation between eating fruits and vegetables and feeling more positive, and this is just one of the reasons why I’d recommend that at each meal time, half of your plate should be dedicated to fruits and vegetables.
+The benefits of fruit and vegetables are endless, but the more colorful the ingredient, the more of a nutritional punch it packs.
 Consuming blue and purple foods like aubergines and blueberries improves digestion, lowers cholesterol, boosts the immune system and helps fight inflammation.
 Red foods like tomatoes contain lycopene, a phytonutrient that helps fight heart ailments and certain kinds of cancers and leafy greens are an excellent source of calcium, iron, antioxidants and carotenoids, which strengthen bones, manage blood pressure and improve metabolism and cognitive function.

 3. Eat mindfully